jamespepplinkhouse/creditcardchecker/README.md

 - Processes cards in chunks in multiple Node.js processes to use all CPU cores

 *My observations with the large data set:*
-- Much faster than the [Elixir solution](https://github.com/jamespepplinkhouse/creditcardchecker-elixir) (~5 seconds for Node.js vs ~46 seconds for Elixir) although both can be optimised further
+- Much faster than the [Elixir solution](https://github.com/jamespepplinkhouse/creditcardchecker-elixir) although the Elixir version can be optimised further
 - Consistent memory usage (~100-150MB on my machine)
 - Node.js reaches 100% CPU very quickly, I think due to streaming the file very quickly
 - To solve this CPU bound problem with Node.js I used [worker-farm](https://www.npmjs.com/package/worker-farm) which I can recommend for it's minimum boiler plate and good feature set